 If you have any other nightly stretches to add to the list comment down below and let me know!!

 Why should we eat seasonal fruits and vegetables?
-Often we are told that eating seasonal produce has its benefits, but we are rarely are told why.
+Often we are told that eating seasonal produce has its benefits, but are rarely told why.
 When at the grocery store, there is always a seasonal area.
-Or when eating out at a restaurant, there's a special...
+Or when eating out at a restaurant, there's a special menu...

 Until I started my journey of changing over to the world of all natural skin care, I had no clue why I picked what I did for my skin.
 Thinking about it, it was probably the way it smelled, looked and how my skin absorbed it.
 I wanted it to go on quick and not greasy...